joseareia/advent-of-code/README.md

 Welcome to my repository of solutions for the [Advent of Code](https://adventofcode.com/) challenges across various years.

-Currently, I'm tackling the 2024 and 2015 challenges simultaneously, experimenting with different programming languages for each year.
-For the 2024 challenges, I’m using [Perl](https://www.perl.org/) and potentially [Lua](https://www.lua.org/) as the days progress.
-For the 2015 challenges, I’m working with [Python](https://www.python.org/) only.
+I am currently revisiting challenges from previous years, experimenting with different programming languages for each year.
+At the moment, I am working on the challenges from 2015 using [Python](https://www.python.org/) exclusively.
+You can check the [Progress](https://github.com/joseareia/advent-of-code?tab=readme-ov-file#progress) tab to see the progress I have made in each year I’ve tackled or am currently tackling.

 Each solution is accompanied by detailed comments that document my thought process as I work through the problem-solving journey.
 These insights may help others understand my approach or inspire new techniques!